 rundll32.exe printui.dll,PrintUIEntry /Xs /n $Printer Portname ($P1, $P2)

-Viewing resultant details
+Viewing the printer pool

 Get-Printer $Printer |

 Format-Table -Property Name, Type, DriverName, PortName

 How it works...

 In step 1, you add a new printer port, SalesPP2.
 In step 2, you create a new printer pool by using printui.dll and setting two printer ports.
 In the final step, step 3, you view the output to confirm you have set up a printer pool of two print devices/ports.
 The output of this final step looks like this: